Love Liza: Plot

 Wilson Joel's wife Liza has, for an inexplicable reason, died by suicide.
 Wilson discovers a sealed letter from his wife, which he believes to be her suicide note.
 In his grief-stricken state and with the added stress of finding the letter, which he cannot bring himself to open and read, he forms an addiction to inhaling gasoline fumes ("huffing").
 His mother-in-law Mary Ann tries her best to help her son-in-law and deal with her own loss at the same time.
 She becomes increasingly anxious to know the contents of the letter, but Wilson refuses to open it.

 To hide his addiction from his coworker Maura, he informs her that the petrol smell in his house is from his hobby of flying remote-controlled planes.
 To try to engage an ever-distant Wilson, Maura asks her brother-in-law, Denny, a radio control (RC) hobbyist, to visit Wilson.
 Knowing Denny will soon visit him, Wilson heads to an RC hobbyist shop to buy a plane, and learns that model planes run on Glow fuel instead of gasoline.

 When Maura eventually confesses her attraction to Wilson, he runs away from her and begins a road trip to New Orleans from Indiana.
 He grows more disoriented as he huffs on the trip, and stumbles upon an RC competition in Slidell, Louisiana.
 Wilson goes swimming in the lake, disrupting the RC boat races.
 Denny greets him on the shore with a towel, and explains to all the upset racers that Wilson just lost his wife to suicide.

 Denny drives Wilson back home.
 Along the way, he encourages Wilson to open Liza's letter, but he is horrified when Wilson wants to do it in front of him.
 Wilson finds his house empty after a robbery, and believing to have lost his wife's letter has a meltdown and his addiction grows out of control; he loses a work opportunity when a client discovers him huffing glow fuel with neighborhood kids.

 After breaking into Mary Ann's house to get pictures of Liza, Wilson finds all of her clothes and pictures, and her alone holding Liza's letter.
 He opens it alone.
 His late wife's final wish is for Wilson to find someone else to love in life, while holding onto her in his heart.
 After he reads the final words of the letter, "Love, Liza," Wilson strikes a match found inside the letter and burns the letter.
 The gas fumes in the house ignite his clothes.
 Wilson peels them off and throws them to the floor, only igniting more fumes on the carpet and Liza's belongings that were taken from his home.
-In his underwear, he walks out of the burning house down the road in the middle of traffic.
+In his underwear, he walks out of the burning house down the road.